stclib/STC/docs/coroutine_api.md

 which is useful when dealing with large numbers of coroutines (like in simulations).
 Below is a simple coroutine scheduler using a queue.
 It sends the suspended coroutines to the end of the queue, and resumes the coroutine in the front.
-Note that the scheduler awaits the next CCO_YIELD to be returned, not *only* the default CCO_DONE (in the code below, `| CCO_DONE` is redundant and only to show how to await for multiple/custom bit-values).
+Note that the scheduler awaits the next cco_YIELD to be returned, not *only* the default cco_DONE (in the code below, `| cco_DONE` is redundant and only to show how to await for multiple/custom bit-values).

 The example heap allocates the coroutine frames on a queue, so that the scheduler can pick the next coroutine to execute from a pool of coroutines.
 This also allows it to run on a different thread/scope that may outlive